SpongePowered/SpongeDocs/source/plugin/data/keys.rst

 The second line uses the ``get()`` function to ask the data holder for its maximum health.
 Besides ``get()``, the methods ``getOrNull()`` and ``getOrElse()`` exist, all of which accept a ``Key`` as their first parameter.
-Generally, ``get()`` should be used, which will return an ``Optional`` of the data requested or ``Optional.absent()`` if the data holder does not support the supplied key.
+Generally, ``get()`` should be used, which will return an ``Optional`` of the data requested or ``Optional.empty()`` if the data holder does not support the supplied key.
 Since we already verified that the ``Key`` is supported, we can just call ``get()`` on the Optional without further checks.
 We could also use ``getOrNull()`` which is basically a shortcut to call ``get(key).orNull()``, thus getting rid of the ``Optional``.
 The third possibility would be the ``getOrElse()``, which accepts a default value as a second